probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 as almost all frameworks can generate this format with some additional configuration (including Ruby and Node.js test frameworks, for example).

 If you have archived previous report files, you can also publish those to Probe Dock as they include a timestamp indicating when the tests were run.
-Your can therefore import your past testing history into Probe Dock.
+Your can therefore import your past testing history.

 You can publish an XML test report [manually](#xunit-manual) for trial purposes, or from a [continuous integration environment](#xunit-ci).